xrysamuel/CS2303-FileSystem/README.md

 drwxr-xr-x     0     0        512 May 30 23:50 layer3
 ```

-### 3.2 Support for multi-users
+### 2.2 Multi-users

-First, we create a new account with the username "samuel" and the password "samuelpassword.
-Then, we switch to the "samuel" account.
-These two operations can be done with "cacc" command, which creates the account if it doesn't exist and switches to the corresponding account if it does.
-After that, we create a file called "samuel-file" under the "samuel" account.
+First, we create and switch to a new account named "samuel" with the password "samuelpassword" using the `cacc` command.
+This command is versatile: it creates the account if it doesn't exist or switches to it if it does.
+Once logged in as "samuel," we create a file called "samuel-file."

 Next, we switch to the "bob" account.
-The "bob" account doesn't have write permission for "samuel-file," so Bob cannot write to it.
+Since "bob" lacks write permissions for "samuel-file," any attempt by Bob to write to it will fail.

 ```
 > f